coreos/tectonic-docs/Documentation/tls/tls-kube.md

 The module does not contain any logic, but just passes user provided certificates from its input directly to its output.
 This is to prevent changing existing references to the `tls/kube/self-signed` module, hence all `tls/kube/*` modules share the same outputs.

+If enabled, all kubelets will use this certificate.
+If not, each node will generate its own certificate.

 ## Usage

 Comment out the existing self-signed kube TLS in your platform, i.e. `platforms/aws/tectonic.tf`: